rutum/rutum.github.io/_posts/2019-06-17-persuasion.md

 effects contribute to scarcity exploitation:
-- Recency bias (When we perceive a the availability of something to be recently decreased, we want it more )
+- Recency bias (When we perceive the availability of something to be recently decreased, we want it more)
 - Competitive nature (We hate losing to a rival)
 - Loss aversion (We like winning, but we hate losing out)